matter-labs/zksync-lite-docs/docs/api/sdk/python/tutorial.md

 Assets will be withdrawn to the target wallet after the zero-knowledge proof of zkSync block with this operation is generated and verified by the mainnet contract.

-## Getting information about zk sync transaction
+## Getting information about zkSync transaction

 For getting information about tx we have to use ZkSyncProviderV01